Terreii/use-pouchdb/docs/basics/add-todo.md

 **`_id`**

 The `_id` is the unique identifier of a document.
 It must be unique to it's database.
-We can use the **id** to later to retrieve the document.
+We can use the **id** later to retrieve the document.
 Besides that, we can use it to sort documents and other tricks.

 **`type`**

 The `type` field is technically not needed.
 It is a PouchDB and CouchDB convention to differentiate between document types.
-Like `type` in [Redux Actions](https://redux.js.org/basics/actions), but not needed.
+Like `type` in [Redux Actions](https://redux.js.org/basics/actions), but not needed.<br />
+You could also store the type in the `_id` as a prefix: `'todo_2020-05-25T21:42:17.275Z'`.

 **`text`** and **`done`**